NeKoRoSYS/NeKoRoSYS/README.md

 <h2 align="center"> About Me </h2>
 <br>

 I am an aspiring software developer, and my goal is to learn a lot of aspects that come in developing software and IoT such as video games and other tools and systems.
-Currently getting into college, I plan to pursue the Bachelor of Science in Computer Science.
+Currently getting into college, I plan to pursue the Bachelor of Science in Computer Science course.
 You can find more about me on [my website](https://nekorosys.github.io)!

 <br>